joshbegley/nyt-latest/previous.md

 `With so many people displaced and looking for rentals, the region’s housing options could grow even scarcer and more expensive.`\
 https://nytimes.com/2025/01/09/business/la-fires-housing-shortage.html

-**Richard M. Cohen, News Producer Who Faced a Rare Challenge, Dies at 76**\
+**Richard M. Cohen, News Producer Who Wrote of a Health Challenge, Dies at 76**\
 `When he was 25, he learned that he had multiple sclerosis.
-He coped with the disease throughout a long career at several networks.`\
+He coped with the disease throughout a long career at several networks, recalled in a best-selling memoir.`\
 https://nytimes.com/2025/01/09/business/media/richard-m-cohen-dead.html

 **Fetterman Accepts Trump’s Invitation to Meet**\